 A wife is eligible to receive Social Security retirement benefits based on her husband's records.
-In fact, 2.4 million spouses received Social Security benefits in 2011 according to the Social Security Administration.
-This is true even if the wife has her own retirement plan.
+In 2014, 48.9 percent of female Social Security recipients received benefits based in part on their husband's earnings.
 Benefit amounts paid to wives are determined by the guidelines set by the government agency.
-However, retirement plans from certain jobs may reduce the amount of Social Security benefits wives are entitled to.
+However, retirement plans from certain jobs may reduce the amount of Social Security benefits wives are entitled to .

-A wife receives up to one-half of her husband’s Social Security retirement benefits.
+If she has a husband, a retiree receives up to one-half of her husband’s Social Security retirement benefits.
 However, there are several factors that increase or decrease these amounts.
 Full benefits are paid to wives if they start collecting at full retirement age, which varies according to their year of birth.
-As of 2012, full retirement age is 65 if you are born after 1937 and 67 if born after 1960.
+As of 2018, full retirement age is 65 if you were born after 1937, 66 if you were born between 1943 and 1959 and 67 if you were born after 1959.
 Social Security benefits are paid on a tax-free basis, but are considered taxable compensation if, combined with other forms of income, your total income exceeds the limits set by the benefit program.
 Other income includes wages, interest income and any other types of taxable income, including payments from retirement plans.

 Effect of Other Retirement Plans